 Thinking of transforming your station wagon into a camper?
 I’ve listed below the equipment we used for our car camper conversions.
 We did a few road trips in Australia in our station wagon Peugeot 307 and Citroen C4 Grand Picasso.

-Sleeping in your vehicle while travelling does not only make you save money, but you also gain flexibility.
-And if it’s a lot easier not to book all the hotels you need during your road trip, there is a bit of work involved in preparing your car so it’s comfortable for sleeping.
+Sleeping in your vehicle while travelling not only makes you save money but also gives you more flexibility.
+And if it’s a lot easier not to book all the hotels you need during your road trip, there is a bit of work involved in preparing your car, so it’s comfortable for sleeping.
 If you’re travelling to remote places or if you want to save time and money by skipping the restaurants, you’ll also need equipment for cooking and eating.

 Why did we choose a station wagon camper rather than purchasing a van?

 First, we use our car for many other purposes than just travelling, like commuting to work every day.
-We also wanted a fuel-efficient vehicle, for the environment and to save money on fuel.
+We also wanted a fuel-efficient vehicle for the environment and to save money on fuel.
 Plus, we could have a younger car for the price of an old van.
-A station wagon is also a lot more discreet than a camper van, and easy to drive and park.
+A station wagon is also a lot more discreet than a camper van and easier to drive and park.

 1. Car camper conversion, stage 1: Create space for sleeping in your car

 Finding where you are going to sleep and making it comfortable is the biggest challenge in a car camper conversion.